adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

 >>>

-Quote from the paper: [Newton's method in practice II: The iterated refinement Newton method and near-optimal complexity for finding all roots of some polynomials of very large degrees
-Marvin Randig, Dierk Schleicher, Robin Stoll](https://arxiv.org/abs/1703.05847)
+Quote from the paper: [Newton's method in practice II: "The iterated refinement Newton method and near-optimal complexity for finding all roots of some polynomials of very large degrees" by Marvin Randig, Dierk Schleicher, Robin Stoll](https://arxiv.org/abs/1703.05847)

 ![12](./12.png)